 Shateri spun on her heels, “Return me to my village, now!”

-Shateri looked over her shoulder, and the little man was staring at her.
+Shateri looked over her shoulder.
+The little man was staring at her.
 His gaze was icy.
-Maybe that was because he communicated with his mind.
-There was no way to read his face as he spoke, and that left her at a disadvantage.
+Maybe because he communicated with his mind.
+There was no way to read his face as he spoke.
+That left her at a disadvantage.

 “Zeta, you will regain your powers once you accept your destiny, but until then you will walk the earth clueless like the rest of your adopted clan.”